Quentin Roosevelt: Final combat flight and death

-In 1921, Quentin's brother Kermit edited and published Quentin Roosevelt: A Sketch with Letters, consisting of Quentin's letters from France as well as tributes to Quentin written after his death.
-Pages 169–171 describe the circumstances of Quentin's last flight and death.
-On that page is a letter home from another American pilot, Lieutenant Edward Buford, detailing Quentin's final mission.
-Buford, like Quentin, was also reported as missing in action, but he managed to land safely at a French aerodrome.
-He had witnessed Quentin's last fight from the air, and described it to his family several months later:
+In 1921, Quentin's brother Kermit Roosevelt published Quentin Roosevelt: A Sketch with Letters, a collection of Quentin's correspondence and tributes written after his death.
+Pages 169–171 describe the circumstances of his final flight.
+One letter was written by American pilot Lieutenant Edward Buford, who had witnessed Roosevelt’s last mission and later described the events to his family.